 Accuracy Related Penalty for IRS or Federal Taxes

 If you are audited, and the IRS finds that you have understated income, took improper tax deductions or credits, or had an inaccurate tax return you will face a tax bill.
-This tax bill normally contains tax penalties and interest.
-If these mistakes were not deliberate or fraudulent but rather careless, you will be served with an accuracy related penalty.
+This tax bill contains typically tax penalties and interest.
+If these mistakes were not deliberate or fraudulent but rather careless, you will be served with an accuracy-related penalty.
 This penalty can also be included in a correction notice.

 IRS Code Section 6662 includes the Accuracy Related Penalty which consolidates penalties related to the accuracy of returns.
 The penalty is normally 20% of the total understatement of tax.
 In certain cases, with gross valuation misstatements (discussed below) it may be 40%.
 It applies to the portion of underpayment caused by one or more of the penalties below (but not attributed to fraud).
 These penalties cannot be stacked.
 In other words, if there was a substantial understatement of tax and negligence attributed to one item, then the total accuracy related penalty is still 20% (or 40% if there was negligence and a gross valuation).